toledy/spotify/data_mining.md

 ### Feature Engineering

+#### Artist Feature Engineering

 In terms of artists, feature engineering led to the following predictors:

-* Thirty columns are the names of top 30 artists (in terms of appearing most often in popular playlists) They are categorical variablce indicating whether a playlist has a specific artist.
+* Thirty columns are the names of the top 30 artists (in terms of frequency of appearance in popular playlists).
+These columns are indicator variables signifying whether a playlist has a song with a specific artist.
 * Five columns representing the number of times top 50 artists (in terms of artist followers) appeared in the playlists (bucketed in 10 artists each)
 * Two columns representing the mean and standard deviation of artists followers per playlist
 * Two columns representing the mean and standard deviation of artists popularity per playlist